-- 1 that a cooling of the north Atlantic played a role (Collins et al., 2017; Otto-Bliesner et al., 2014; - 2 Niedermeyer et al., 2009) similar to that found in modern observations.
-Besides these SST - 3 relationships, aerosols have also been suggested as a potential driver of the Sahel droughts (Rotstavn - 4 and Lohmann, 2002; Booth et al., 2012; Ackerley et al., 2011).
-For Eastern Africa, both recent - 5 droughts and decadal declines have been linked to human-induced warming in the western Pacific - (Funk et al., 2018).
-6 - 7 Invasive plants contributed to desertification and loss of ecosystem services in many dryland areas in - 8 the last century (high confidence) (3.7.3).
-Extensive woody plant encroachment altered runoff and soil - 9 erosion across much of the drylands, because the bare soil between shrubs is very susceptible to water - 10 erosion, mainly in high-intensity rainfall events (Manjoro et al., 2012; Pierson et al., 2013; Eldridge et - 11 al., 2015).
-Rising CO2 levels due to global warming favour more rapid expansion of some invasive - plant species in some regions.
-An example is the Great Basin region in western North America where 12 - 13 over 20% of ecosystems have been significantly altered by invasive plants, especially exotic annual - 14 grasses and invasive conifers resulting in loss of biodiversity.
-This land cover conversion has resulted - 15 in reductions in forage availability, wildlife habitat, and biodiversity (Pierson et al., 2011, 2013; - 16 Miller et al., 2013). - 17 The wildfire is a driver of desertification, because it reduces vegetation cover, increases runoff and - 18 soil erosion, reduces soil fertility and affects the soil microbial community (Vega et al., 2005; Nyman - 19 et al., 2010; Holden et al., 2013; Pourreza et al., 2014; Weber et al., 2014; Liu and Wimberly, 2016). - 20 Predicted increases in temperature and the severity of drought events across some dryland areas (2.2) - 21 can increase chances of wildfire occurrence (medium confidence) (Jolly et al., 2015; Williams et al., - 22 2010; Clarke and Evans, 2018; Cross-Chapter Box 3: Fire and Climate Change, Chapter 2).
-In - 23 semiarid and dry sub-humid areas, fire can have a profound influence on observed vegetation and - 24 particularly the relative abundance of grasses to woody plants (Bond et al., 2003; Bond and Keeley, - 25 2005; Balch et al., 2013).
+1 erosion across much of the drylands, because the bare soil between shrubs is very susceptible to water

+2 erosion, mainly in high-intensity rainfall events (Manjoro et al., 2012; Pierson et al., 2013; Eldridge et

+5 20% of ecosystems have been significantly altered by invasive plants, especially exotic annual grasses 6 and invasive conifers resulting in loss of biodiversity.
+This land cover conversion has resulted in

+- reductions in forage availability, wildlife habitat, and biodiversity (Pierson et al., 2011, 2013; Miller et - 8 al., 2013).

+9 The wildfire is a driver of desertification, because it reduces vegetation cover, increases runoff and soil

+10 erosion, reduces soil fertility and affects the soil microbial community (Vega et al., 2005; Nyman et al.,

+11 2010; Holden et al., 2013; Pourreza et al., 2014; Weber et al., 2014; Liu and Wimberly, 2016).
+Predicted

+- 12 increases in temperature and the severity of drought events across some dryland areas (2.3) can increase - 13 chances of wildfire occurrence (medium confidence) (Jolly et al., 2015; Williams et al., 2010; Clarke - and Evans, 2018; Cross-Chapter Box 3: Fire and Climate Change, Chapter 2).
+In semiarid and dry sub humid areas, fire can have a profound influence on observed vegetation and particularly the relative - abundance of grasses to woody plants (Bond et al., 2003; Bond and Keeley, 2005; Balch et al., 2013).

-- 26 While large uncertainty exists concerning trends in droughts globally (AR5, 2.2), examining the - 27 drought data by Ziese et al.(2014) for drylands only reveals a large inter-annual variability combined - 28 with a trend toward increasing dryland area affected by droughts since 1950s (Figure 1.1).
+17 While large uncertainty exists concerning trends in droughts globally (AR5, 2.3), examining the drought

+- 18 data by Ziese et al.(2014) for drylands only reveals a large inter-annual variability combined with a - 19 trend toward increasing dryland area affected by droughts since 1950s (Figure 1.1).

-3.1.4.2.
+20 3.2.4.2.
 Anthropogenic Drivers of Desertification under Climate Change

-The literature on the human drivers of desertification is substantial (D'Odorico et al., 2013; Sietz et al., 2011; Yan and Cai, 2015; Sterk et al., 2016; Varghese and Singh, 2016; to list a few) and there have been several comprehensive reviews and assessments of these drivers very recently (Cherlet et al., 2018; IPBES, 2018a; UNCCD, 2017).
-IPBES (2018a) identified cropland expansion, unsustainable land management practices including overgrazing by livestock, urban expansion, infrastructure development, and extractive industries as the main drivers of land degradation.
-IPBES (2018a) also found that the ultimate driver of land degradation is high and growing consumption of land-based resources, e.g. through deforestation and cropland expansion, escalated by population growth.
-What is particularly relevant in the context of the present assessment is to evaluate if, how
+21 The literature on the human drivers of desertification is substantial (D'Odorico et al., 2013; Sietz et al, 22 2011; Yan and Cai, 2015; Sterk et al., 2016; Varghese and Singh, 2016; to list a few) and there have 23 been several comprehensive reviews and assessments of these drivers very recently (Cherlet et al., 2018; 24 IPBES, 2018a; UNCCD, 2017).
+IPBES (2018a) identified cropland expansion, unsustainable land 25 management practices including overgrazing by livestock, urban expansion, infrastructure 26 development, and extractive industries as the main drivers of land degradation.
+IPBES (2018a) also 27 found that the ultimate driver of land degradation is high and growing consumption of land-based 28 resources, e.g. through deforestation and cropland expansion, escalated by population growth.
+What is

-- 38 - 39 and which human drivers of desertification will be modified by climate change effects. - 40 Growing food demand is driving conversion of forests, rangelands, and woodlands into cropland - 41 (Bestelmeyer et al., 2015; D'Odorico et al., 2013).
-Climate change is projected to reduce crop yields - 42 across dryland areas (3.4.1; 5.2.2), potentially reducing local production of food and feed.
-Without - 43 research breakthroughs mitigating these productivity losses through higher agricultural productivity, - 44 and reducing food waste and loss, meeting increasing food demands of growing populations will - 45 require expansion of cropped areas to more marginal areas (with most prime areas in drylands already - 46 being under cultivation) (Lambin, 2012; Lambin et al., 2013; Eitelberg et al., 2015; Gutiérrez-Elorza, - 47 2006; Kapović Solomun et al., 2018).
-Borrelli et al. (2017) showed that the primary driver of soil - 48 erosion in 2012 was cropland expansion.
-Although local food demands could also be met by
+- 29 particularly relevant in the context of the present assessment is to evaluate if, how and which human - 30 drivers of desertification will be modified by climate change effects.

+31 Growing food demand is driving conversion of forests, rangelands, and woodlands into cropland 32 (Bestelmeyer et al., 2015; D'Odorico et al., 2013).
+Climate change is projected to reduce crop yields

+33 across dryland areas (3.5.1; 5.2.2), potentially reducing local production of food and feed.
+Without

+- 34 research breakthroughs mitigating these productivity losses through higher agricultural productivity, - and reducing food waste and loss, meeting increasing food demands of growing populations will require

+36 expansion of cropped areas to more marginal areas (with most prime areas in drylands already being